mohamed-mostafa-hella/weather-journal-app-clone/README22.md

 ## Extras
 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

+## what is done

+### -Project Environment Setup
+- install (express - cors - body-parser).
+- setLocal server.
+- Create API credentials on OpenWeatherMap.com.
+- change id in HTML.
+- The div with the id, entryHolder should have three child divs with the ids:
+    - date
+    - temp
+    - content
+- Adds an event listener to an existing HTML button from DOM using Vanilla JS.